tejasahirrao1103/cloth_vton/README.md

-We propose **EVTAR**, an End-to-End Virtual Try-on model with Additional Visual Reference, that directly fits the target garment onto the person image while incorporating reference images to enhance the model's ability to preserve and accurately depict clothing details.
+We propose **RefVTON**, an End-to-End Virtual Try-on model with Additional Visual Reference, that directly fits the target garment onto the person image while incorporating reference images to enhance the model's ability to preserve and accurately depict clothing details.